scalamacros/macrology201/README.md

   * This workshop is a down-to-earth live coding session
   * No philosophical discussions: for that check out ["Macros vs Types"](http://scalamacros.org/paperstalks/2014-03-01-MacrosVsTypes.pdf) and ["Philosophy of Scala Macros"](http://scalamacros.org/paperstalks/2013-09-19-PhilosophyOfScalaMacros.pdf)
-  * No plans for the future: for that check out ["Rethinking Scala Macros"](http://scalamacros.org/paperstalks/2014-03-02-RethinkingScalaMacros.pdf)  * No plans for the future: for that check out ["Rethinking Scala Macros"](http://scalamacros.org/paperstalks/2014-03-02-RethinkingScalaMacros.pdf) and the upcoming ["Easy Metaprogramming For Everyone"](http://www.scaladays.org/#schedule/Easy-Metaprogramming-For-Everyone-)
+  * No plans for the future: for that check out ["Rethinking Scala Macros"](http://scalamacros.org/paperstalks/2014-03-02-RethinkingScalaMacros.pdf) and the upcoming ["Easy Metaprogramming For Everyone"](http://www.scaladays.org/#schedule/Easy-Metaprogramming-For-Everyone-)

 ### Our plan for today